Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Nodal cubics in the projective plane

-where the first factor is $m(\sigma)=1$, the factor $3$ is the number of pairs of lines in the pencil of conics passing through $4$ points in $\PP^2$, the factors $\frac{1}{2}$ and $1$ come from the relative splitting formula -- here again $\frac{1}{2}$ is the permutation factor for the branches of the node and $1$ comes from the divisor equation applied to remove the only contributing term $H \otimes H$ of the diagonal of $\PP^2$, the fifth factor $1$ is the number of curves of class $D_0+3F$ passing through $6$ given points, and the and last factor $2$ comes from the fact that the loop $e$ can be on $v_1$ or on $v_1'$.
+where the first factor is $m(\sigma)=1$, the factor $3$ is the number of (unordered) pairs of lines in the pencil of conics passing through $4$ points in $\PP^2$, the factor $(1+1)$ comes from the relative splitting formula applied to the loop $e$ adjacent to either $v_2$ or $v_2'$ (the factor $1$ comes from the divisor equation applied to remove the only contributing term $H \otimes H$ of the diagonal of $\PP^2$), and the last factor $1$ is the number of curves of class $D_0+3F$ passing through $6$ given points.